 1.2.1 DNA Sequencing

-Soon after it was realized that DNA is the source of genetic information in all living organisms [Watson and Crick, 1953], and the pretty and elegant arrangement of complementary, antiparrallel, DNA strands was known [Watson et al., 2012], the ability to determine specific arrangements of nucleotide bases in a given length of DNA (i.e. to _sequence_) was seen as a critical missing piece of technology.
-It took 25 years after the structure of DNA was known to be able sequence it.
+Soon after it was realized that DNA is the source of genetic information in all living organisms [Watson and Crick, 1953], and the pretty and elegant arrangement of complementary, antiparrallel (typo), DNA strands was known [Watson et al., 2012], the ability to determine specific arrangements of nucleotide bases in a given length of DNA (i.e. to _sequence_) was seen as a critical missing piece of technology.
+It took 25 years after the structure of DNA was known to be able to sequence it.
 By 1977, two completely different methods developed by Sanger [Sanger and Coulson, 1975, Sanger et al., 1977] and Maxam-Gilbert [Maxam and Gilbert, 1992] were reported.
 These sequencing technologies, from then on referred to eponymously as _Sanger_ or _Maxam-Gilbert_ sequencing, were used to determine the specific order of a small piece of DNA (200_300 nt).
-Sanger sequencing soon dominated most sequencing reactions, likely due to the conceptually more intuitive nature of the technology.
+Sanger sequencing soon dominated most sequencing reactions, likely due to the conceptually more intuitive nature of the technology (do you mean more intuitive to analyze the output data or to produce it?).
 Over the next 35 years, DNA sequences were slowly cloned, sequenced, analyzed, and dutifully cataloged into knowledge.

 During the late 1970_s and throughout the 1980_s, DNA sequences were typically communicated in important publications [Bell et al., 1980, Sanger et al., 1978].
 The birth of the Internet in the 1990_s allowed publically-funded repositories to store sequence information [Benson et al., 2011].
-Yet it was the human genome project [Lander, 2011, Venter et al., 2001], provided the important activation energy that brought DNA sequencing from a hard-to-perform, but necessary, analysis, to an organized large-scale effort of assembling the complete genetic material of complex genomes.
+Yet it was the human genome project [Lander, 2011, Venter et al., 2001], provided the important activation energy that brought DNA sequencing from a hard-to-perform, but necessary, analysis, to an organized large-scale effort of assembling the complete genetic material of complex genomes (this sentence is difficult to read, is the human genome project that provided the important activation?
+If so I think you should remove the comma and replace it by the word “that”).
 An often criticized, but undeniably disrupting force in the human genome project was the competing efforts by the privately-owned company Celera [Venter, 2007].
 Taking a higher-throughput and centralized approach to determining the sequence of the human genome, Celera fundamentally changed the landscape of genome assembly.
-Instead of assigning specific sections of the genome to be worked out by individual labs, Celera parallelized the effort.
+Instead of assigning specific sections of the genome to be worked out by individual labs, Celera parallelized the effort (isn’t the distribution of different sections of the genome to different labs also a way to parallelize the effort?).
 Celera collected the best _high-throughput_ Sanger-sequencing devices from Agilent (ABI 3700 DNA Analyzer) and used a _shotgun_ approach [Staden, 1979], sequenced pairwise [Roach et al., 1995].
 Combined with sequence scaffolds made available by the publicly-funded project, Celera was able to assemble a high-quality genome quickly.
 Arguably, this was the first deep sequencing effort.
-Coincident with the beginning of a new millennium, it changed the landscape of molecular and biochemical research.
+Coincident with the beginning of a new millennium, it changed the landscape of molecular and biochemical research (it would be good to say why it changed it.
+Is it because it opened a new way to sequence other genomes quickly, or because it allowed to set up the basis of modern deep-sequencing?).

 1.2.2 High-throughput Sequencing